Expert Guide #3: eTrading - Facing the Challenge

 Compliance and governance of procurement processes tends to be rigid and inflexible.
 Key governing principles such as ‘pre-approval of spend’ is sometimes perceived as unwanted bureaucracy.
 This lack of compliance often results in ad-hoc purchases and non-contracted spend.

-Change management is understandably a difficult and complex proposition in large organisations.
+Change management is understandably a difficult and complex proposition in large construction organisations.
 Users often complain that they are not consulted before changes are implemented in the system.
 A post-implementation situation may result when the solution may not meet or solve key user issues.
 Requirements change frequently making it difficult for the technology team to ensure quality and timely delivery.

 Lack of Adoption